Close

 Investment Plans according to Life Stages

 For young professionals starting their careers, time is the most powerful financial asset.
-With decades of earning potential ahead, you can afford to embrace growth-oriented and market-linked investments such as Equity Mutual Funds, direct Stocks, or even ULIPs.
-While these carry higher risk, a long investment horizon allows your portfolio to withstand market fluctuations and benefit fully from the power of compounding.
+With decades of earning potential in front of you, a growth-oriented strategy is the clear choice.
+This means using market-linked investments like Equity Mutual Funds, direct stocks, or ULIPs.
+While these carry more risk, your long investment timeline is the perfect defense, allowing you to ride out volatility and fully leverage the power of compounding.

 Buying a House